weng1102/reading_app/curriculum/4wordsentences.md

 1. This is a book.
 1. What color is it?
 1. It's black and white.
-1. He's in the bathroon.
+1. He's in the bathroom.
 1. What's that? - This here?
 1. Where is it, then?
 1. Where?
 It isn't here.